-That the Board of Trustees approves the recommendation of the Finance, Facilities and Technology Committee authorizing the University of Maine System acting through the University of Maine at Presque Isle to dispose of three housing units located at 17, 19, 21, 23, 25 and 27 Norther Road, Presque Isle, Maine, subject to review and approval of all final terms and conditions by the General Counsel and the University Treasurer of the final terms and conditions.
+That the Board of Trustees authorizes the University of Maine System acting through the University of Maine at Presque Isle to dispose of three housing units located at 17, 19, 21, 23, 25 and 27 Norther Road, Presque Isle, Maine, subject to review and approval of all final terms and conditions by the General Counsel and the University Treasurer of the final terms and conditions.

 Furthermore, per the USDOE's request, that the Board of Trustees authorizes Chip Gavin, Chief Facilities and General Services Officer, to be the sole individual empowered to carry out the intent of this resolution, including the authority to make payments as necessary to secure the abrogation.
+Audit Committee & Finance, Facilities, Technology Committee Joint Meeting - Property Removal, Northern Road Duplexes, UMPI